nicholas-ngyn/sp24-cse110-lab4/expose/javascript/part2.md

 15.)
 The difference between == and === is that == performs type coercion and checks for equality after conversion, while === strictly compares both the value and the type of the operands without performing type coercion.

+17.)
+[2, 4, 6] because the array [1, 2, 3] is passed as the first argument to modifyArray and the second argument is the doSomething function, which pretty much multiplies its input by 2.
+So inside modifyArray, each element of the array [1, 2, 3] is passed through the doSomething function which results in the modified values [2, 4, 6] and these modified values are then pushed into a new array newArr.